SolCharms/Betelgeuse/README.md

 ## Supplementing a Futures Contract Purchase Listing

-Now, a futures contract purchase state account can have at most one listing associated to it, but this listing can be supplemented with remaining unlisted purchased futures contract tokens.
+Now, a futures contract purchase state account can have at most one listing associated to it (which is all you'll ever need), but this listing can be supplemented with remaining unlisted purchased futures contract tokens.
 Running

     dex-cli supplement-listing -l 5Vgjsb66DvM3m36WqjmQcAYefDmTZRGLoJT9K3XpS1ue -a 1000000